Dear Bankruptcy Adviser,

-A reaffirmation agreement is a legally enforceable contract, filed with the bankruptcy court, which states your promise to repay all or a portion of a debt that may otherwise have been subject to discharge in your bankruptcy case.
+A reaffirmation agreement is a legally enforceable contract, filed with the bankruptcy court, which states your promise to repay all or part of a debt that may otherwise have been subject to discharge in your bankruptcy case.

-You need to know whether signing a reaffirmation agreement imposes significant personal liability on you in the event you do lose the house in foreclosure.
+You need to know whether signing a reaffirmation agreement imposes significant personal liability on you in the event you do lose your home in foreclosure.
 Some states allow a mortgage lender to foreclose on a property and to come after the homeowner for any unpaid mortgage loan balance.
-If you live in a state that can sue you for the unpaid mortgage, you need to consider whether reaffirming the loan is worth that future risk.
+If you reside in a state that can sue you for the unpaid mortgage, you need to consider whether reaffirming the loan is worth that future risk.

 Can you reaffirm when delinquent on the loan?

 Most mortgage lenders do not allow you to reaffirm a loan when you are delinquent on the payments at the time you file bankruptcy.
 But there are some rare cases in which a lender allows you to place the delinquent balance onto the end of the loan and then reaffirm it.

 Do you know the state of your credit?
 Check for free at myBankrate.

 More commonly, you would need to apply for a loan modification.
 The delinquent balance can be added into the loan upon receiving loan modification approval.